netZoo/netZooPy/README.md

 <img src="img/hamming.png" height="40">

-### Installation
+## Installation
-PyPuma requires Python 2.7.
+PyPandas runs on both Python 2.7 and Python 3.4.
 We recommand the following commands to install PyPuma (on Ubuntu and Debian derived systems, also works on OSX):
-#### Usingj  a virtual environment
+#### Using  a virtual environment
 Using [python virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) is the cleanest installation method.

 Cloning git and setting up the [python virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/):